- Opportunistic infections are common in people with HIV because their CD4 counts are lower than the healthy levels.

-However incredible the advances in care, you nevertheless have an important role to play in safeguarding your health.
-Obviously you will want to work closely with your doctors and stay on top of your ART.
+However incredible the advances in care, you still have an important role to play in safeguarding your health.
+You’ll want to work closely with your doctors and stay on top of your ART.
 There are also steps you can take to protect yourself from opportunistic infections (OIs).
-These are a special threat when you are HIV-positive.
+These are a special threat when you’re HIV-positive.

 When you’re infected with HIV, the virus merges with your CD4 cells.
-The virus hijacks and uses the CD4 cells to multiply.
+The virus then hijacks and uses the CD4 cells to multiply.
 As a result, you have fewer CD4 cells to fight infections.
-This is why your doctor uses blood tests to identify how many CD4 cells are in your blood.
-It’s one measure of the severity of your illness.
+It’s why your doctor uses blood tests to identify how many CD4 cells are in your blood.
+This is one measure of the severity of your illness.

 Some of the more common opportunistic diseases are listed below.
 It’s important to become knowledgeable about these health risks.
 In many instances there are steps you can take can take to protect yourself.